 Nanotechnology

-These transformations may offer great benefits to society, such as improvements in medical diagnostics and treatments, water and waste treatment systems, and many others.
+Transformations enabled by nanotechnologies may offer great benefits to society, including improvements in medical diagnostics and treatments, water and waste treatment systems, and many others.
 However, the social, economic, political and ethical implications, as well as the risks, are also significant.

 In fact, nanotechnology raises issues that are more complex and far-reaching than many other innovations and poses significant challenges to risk governance structures and processes.

-In 2019 started a Horizon 2020 project, NANORIGO (NANOtechnology RIsk GOvernance), (2019—2023), which was tasked with developing a Risk Governance Framework (RGF) and a Risk Governance Organisational Form (NRGOF) for manufactured nanomaterials and nano-enabled products (read more).
+In 2019-2002, IRGC was a partner in NANORIGO (NANOtechnology RIsk GOvernance), a Horizon 2020 project tasked with developing a Nanotechnology Risk Governance Framework (RGF) and a dedicated European organisation that would be responsible for improving the governance of risks from manufactured nanomaterials and nano-enabled products and systems (advanced materials) (read more).

-IRGC first addressed the risk governance of nanotechnology in a project which began in early 2005.
-Using the IRGC’s risk governance framework as a conceptual starting point and with the contribution of experts at two technical workshops, the project team (read more).
+IRGC first addressed the risk governance of nanotechnology in a project that began in early 2005.
+Using the IRGC’s risk governance framework as a conceptual starting point and with the contribution of experts at two technical workshops, the project team worked to understand the benefits, risks and governance mechanisms associated with the technology (read more).

 Nanotechnology in Food and Cosmetics

-IRGC started to work on its second nanotechnology project in 2007, focusing specifically on nanotechnology applications in food and cosmetics, which has become a cause of concern for consumers and the public (read more)
+In 2007, IRGC applied the findings of its early work to specific challenges posed when nanotechnology is used in food and cosmetics, which had become a cause of concern for consumers and the public (read more).

 Style Switcher